 The increase in the Authority's Revenue Budget for 2022/23 to £827,700 is welcome and will allow the Authority to recruit two additional Enforcement Officers and a Marine Development Officer.
 Funding uncertainties remain as the core Revenue Budget only increased by 3% to £762,200 (table below).
-The remaining money, £65,500, for the Revenue Budget was taken from General Reserves.
-D&S IFCA is aware that the increase in the Revenue is not sustainable unless additional income from Local Authorities or Defra is secured.
+The remaining money for the Revenue Budget was taken from General Reserves.
 Changes in the staffing structure, due to two resignations in 2021/22 mean that the overall staff number will increase by only 1.28 FTE posts.
-This still falls short of the staffing structure identified by Officers and presented at the Authority Quarterly meeting in September 2021.
 This means that D&S IFCA remains in a very challenging position with available resourcing significantly below other IFCAs with similar size districts or fishing fleets and what is needed to operate a fully functioning organisation.
 The internal annual report for FY2021/22 identifies that it is likely that the recruitment of new officers may result in a reduction in delivery whilst training and coaching is undertaken.
 D&S IFCA will continue to engage with Defra and the Local Authorities to find a solution to its funding crisis.
-The current Revenue Budget allocates £25,800 for the operation of its two patrol vessels.